German far-right lawmaker calls for US-German nationalist alliance at MAGA gala

 “Let us reclaim our culture, let us reclaim our nations, and let us make the West whole again.”

-Frohnmaier, the foreign policy spokesperson of the AfD's federal parliamentary group, met with U.S. Under Secretary of State for Public Diplomacy Sarah Rogers prior to the gala.
+Mr Frohnmaier, the foreign policy spokesman of the AfD’s federal parliamentary group, met with US Under Secretary of State for Public Diplomacy Sarah Rogers prior to the gala.

 Politicians from mainstream German parties have accused the AfD of “anti-German diplomacy”, for railing against what it calls political oppression.

-The AfD was classified earlier this year by Germany's domestic intelligence agency as a right wing extremist organisation.
+The AfD was classified earlier in 2025 by Germany’s domestic intelligence agency as a right wing extremist organisation.

 Germany’s other parties refuse to work with its lawmakers – a pact the AfD says is undemocratic.